medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 ### Choose an environment name

 Throughout this document, instructions will refer to an "environment name".
-This environment name is used in multiple places:
+This environment name is used in multiple places, for example an environment named `demo` will result in:

 1. As part of config file names (i.e., `medplum.demo.config.json`)
 2. As the base of CloudFormation stack names (i.e., `MedplumDemo`)